orgua/PCB_design_optimizations/fine_pitch_components.rst

 Examples
 --------

+- usage of the suggestions from above for footprints
 - optimized for T3 Paste, 100 um Stencil
-- tested successfully
+- tested successfully with betalayout and eurocircuits

 SOT95 (TSOT23-6)
 ''''''''''''''''''

 - pitch is .95 mm
 - pads are .55 x .90 mm and therefor ok for automatic paste reduction of 30%
-- solder mask sliver of >= .2 mm is even satisfied with default mask expansion of 0.1 mm
+- solder mask sliver of >= .2 mm is satisfied with default mask expansion of 0.1 mm

 .. image:: ./media_finePitch/SOT95_auto_paste.png
 	:width: 600